 Answer: There are no exams.
 In I-ACE, you will often be asked questions about your experiences.
 You may not have thought about some of these things before, but that is ok.
 Take your time and answer to the best of your ability.
 There are no right or wrong answers to these questions.

 Question: Is there homework?

-Answer: You will be asked to try out the strategies discussed in I-ACE.
-You will also be encouraged to think about what you learnt in I-ACE.
-The more you make an effort to apply the content to your everyday activities, the more likely it is that you will notice an improvement in your communication ability.
+Answer: You will be asked to try out the strategies discussed in Ieveryday activities, the more likely it is that you will notice an improvement in your communication ability.
 As they say, practice makes perfect!